 This is a beginning course in general chemistry.
-Students will learn basic chemistry concepts such as properties of solids, liquids and gases, atomic structure, chemical bonding and radioactivity, acids, bases and pH scale, electrochemistry, the periodic table, chemical equations/reactions, and solutions and mixtures.
-Students can expect 20 hours of outside preparation time for this course.
+Students will learn basic chemistry concepts such as properties of solids, liquids and gases, atomic structure, chemical bonding and radioactivity, acids, bases and pH scale, electrochemistry, the requisite: VET130, VET130L, VET132

-COM101 Fundamentals of Communication 4 quarter credits 40 clock hours
+COM101 Fundamentals of Communication 4 quarter credits 40 clock hours Co-

 This course teaches the organization and presentation of ideas through participation in frequent speech activities.
 Students present speeches to inform and persuade an audience.
 Students will also give a demonstration speech that explains a process, activity, or product to the audience.
-The communication needs of the individual students are considered, and the instructor gives quidance.
+The communication needs of the individual students are considered, and the instructor gives guidance.
 Students can expect 20 hours of outside preparation time for this course.

-DA201 Clinical Procedures 4
+DA201 Clinical Procedures 4 quarter credits 48 clock hours

-This course covers infection control, management of hazardous materials, and preparation for patient care, emergency management, introduction to the dental office, basic chair side assisting, instrument transfer, maintaining the operating field, anesthesia and sedation, dental cements, bases, liners and bonding agents, restorative materials, dental dam, matrix and wedges.
+This course covers infection control, management of hazardous materials, and preparation for patient care, emergency management, introduction to the dental office, basic chair side assisting, instrument transfer, maintaining the operating field, anesthesia and sedation, dental cements, bases, liners and bonding agents, restorative materials, dental dam, matrix, and wedges.
 Students should anticipate 36 or more hours of outside preparation for this class.